 The legionaries were recruited between the age of 17 to 20 for sixteen years of service (The Marian Reforms).
 According to Vegetius, the Roman legionary should measure about 170 cm.
 Higher citizens could also join the army, and the standard for horsemen or the first legionary cohorts was about 180 cm.

-Carried out by Geoffrey Kron research, conducted on 926 adult male skeletons buried in Italy between the year 500 BCE and 500 CE confirmed that on average population was around 168 cm tall.
+Carried out Geoffrey Kron’s research, conducted on 926 adult male skeletons buried in Italy between the years 500 BCE and 500 CE confirmed that on average population was around 168 cm tall.
 Perhaps there was a height selection introduced to the Roman army for the legionaries had to keep the alignment in the right order (e.g. testudo).

 There was a division into experienced, veterans and young ones.
-The older and more experienced legionaries were telling stories and teach the younger generation how to behave on the battlefield.
+The older and more experienced legionaries were telling stories and teaching the younger generation how to behave on the battlefield.

 The Roman army was highly disciplined which was mainly the result of tribunes’ and centurions’ inspections.
-The general review of a drill, soldiers’ tasks or checking a state of the weapons were considered encouraging.
-It was both the way to organize well their free time and form a habit of reliability and responsibility for the military property.
+The general review of a drill, soldiers’ tasks or checking the state of the weapons were considered encouraging.
+It was both a way to organize well their free time and form a habit of reliability and responsibility for the military property.

 This is one of the passages describing the position of the centurion: